vrk/LearnToCurl/index.md

 And she was like
 > "You're unemployed for 6 weeks!
 You have nowhere to be.
 Do your hair every morning till you get it right!"

-I mean... she wasn't wrong.
+I mean... *she wasn't wrong*.

-I'm giving it a try.
-This is the blog of my trials with a curling iron.
+I decided I'm giving it a try!
+I will do my hair every day-ish for the next 6 weeks, and I'm documenting my journey via this blog.

 ## Goal Hair